grebenyukaa/se_ascii_movies/README.md

 Install vscode with nuget and omnisharp.

 To create a base64 encoded compressed movie you need to follow theese steps (see [Program.cs](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Program.cs)):
-  1. Specify the alphabet of your text movie in [Alphabet.cs](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Alphabet.cs) and [Ingame.cs_](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Ingame.cs_).
-Currently the only alphabet supported is the alphabet of assciimation's Star Wars.
-An alphabet is a set of distinct characters in your movie representation.
-  1. Adjust paths and the alphabet in [Program.cs](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Program.cs) to your own needs to create the encoded movie
+  1. Adjust paths in [Program.cs](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Program.cs) to your own needs to create the encoded movie
   1. Run the program and wait until it finishes.

 ## Frame format